Need help

 We monitor student learning and offer a free after-school tuition scheme (HATS) led by specialist teachers from different faculties.

-We have a proactive pastoral care program for students (and parents) providing support, guidance and education.
+We have a proactive pastoral care programme for students (and parents) providing support, guidance and education.
 We also offer career guidance and have a School Nurse, Chaplain and Psychologist on-site to support our senior students.

 Alongside our exceptional teaching staff, our Senior School students are further supported by a dedicated management and leadership team: